Mao Zedong's cult of personality: Origin and development

 The statue of Mao Zedong in Shenyang.

 The personality cult of Mao Zedong can be traced back to the 1930s, to his involvement in Jiangxi on the Long March (1934–36), and especially during the Yan'an period in the early 1940s.
 In 1943, during the Yan'an Rectification Movement, newspapers began to appear with a portrait of Mao in the editorial, and soon the "ideas of Mao Zedong" became the official program of the Chinese Communist Party (CCP).

 After the victory of the CCP in the Civil War, posters, portraits, and later statues of Mao began to appear in city squares, in offices and even in citizens' apartments.
 In 1957, Mao launched the Anti-Rightist Campaign, which was regarded as a continuation of the Yan'an Rectification Movement and further consolidated the rule of the Communist Party and Mao in mainland China.
 However, the Great Leap Forward caused tens of millions of deaths during the Great Chinese Famine, forcing Mao to take a semi-retired role in 1962.
-The reputation of Liu Shaoqi, the 2nd President of China, grew so high that challenged the status of Mao.
-As response, Mao launched the Socialist Education Movement in 1963.
+The reputation of Liu Shaoqi, the 2nd President of China, grew so high that it challenged the status of Mao.
+In response, Mao launched the Socialist Education Movement in 1963.

 In 1964, Quotations from Chairman Mao Tse-tung, commonly known as the Little Red Book, was published for the first time, which later became one of the most famous symbols of the Cultural Revolution.